 A couple of days ago, Blitz Bazawule, a Ghanaian award-winning filmmaker and musician, managed to raise more than $75,000 on Kickstarter for his campaign to produce and market his movie, the Burial of Kojo.

 His campaign had raised $50,000 and had 10 days to go before it hit the $75,000 goal.

 I’ll admit, I was sceptical that it would succeed.
 But with 33 hours before the deadline for funding, the project hit it its goal and is at $76,000+.

 That got me thinking: Can Tech Startups in Ghana look to crowdfunding campaigns like Kickstarter to raise funds for their own projects?

 If we’re being fair, the “Burial Of Kojo” kickstarter campaign managed to reach its goal largely thanks to social media.
-In the creative industry, there seems to be more comradery and cohesion when it comes to supporting each other.
-The creative industry in Ghana is not as structured but there tends to more support and collaboration within.
+In the Ghanaian creative industry, there seems to be more comradery and cohesion when it comes to supporting each other instead of people reaching into their pockets and helping out.
+The creative industry in Ghana is not as structured but there tends to more support and collaboration.

 In the tech space, there is a bit more structure but is the same support in the creative industry the same for the tech industry?

 Tech Nova contributor Chris asked why some of Ghana’s elite are not funding tech startups in Ghana, which is an interesting question.
 There could be several reasons why there is a lack of funding for local startups in Ghana including lack of education of funding tech startups in Ghana, lack of visibility from startups in Ghana as well as startup founders not doing very well with their data and numbers.

 But if some of these startups are legit and could really succeed with funding, what’s the chance of people helping to crowdfund these companies?